- 1. What are ICT for Persons with Disabilities?

 - 2. How do ICT for Persons with Disabilities workshops operate?

-What is ICT for Persons with Disabilities?
+What are ICT for Persons with Disabilities?

 The ICT for Persons with Disabilities initiative arose out of the Caribbean Telecommunications Union’s (CTU) belief that Information and Communications Technologies (ICT) can enrich the lives of Persons with Disabilities.
 The CTU has therefore undertaken to make ICT more inclusive by reaching out to persons with disabilities and demonstrating the possibilities in a tangible way.